yale-img/react/react-nao/data/REACT-Nao_Data.md

 - columns from OpenFace analysis, as described in the [OpenFace 2.0 wiki](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Output-Format).

 ## game_frames
-Due to its large size, the `game_frames` data is available on [Google Drive](https://drive.google.com/drive/folders/1khny-bywssPIsTkE7eIA3Ft5ZSzIMXS7?usp=sharing).
+Due to its large size, the `game_frames` data is available on [Google Drive](https://drive.google.com/drive/folders/1S599DvrA6L-ekYulOChAOBCszQfpUJ3l?usp=sharing)

-72 folders, one for each participant.
-Each participant folder `PP###` contains 6 CSV files, one for each game.
+The `game_frames` folder should be placed in the [react/react-nao/data](react/react-nao/data) folder.

 The `game_frames` folder contains 72 folders, one for each participant.
 Each participant folder `PP###` contains 6 json files, one for each game.
 The files follow the naming convention `gameframes_[id]_g[g#].json`, where:
 - `[id]`: Participant ID